Community Infrastructure Levy (CIL)

 Setting the CIL must take into account viability.
 EDDC has commissioned Three Dragons Ltd and Peter Brett Associates to conduct a CIL viability assessment.
 By studying examples of existing and potential development sites and applying different charging rates, the viability assessment has been able to ensure that the charges set are low enough to be reasonable and affordable for the majority of developments, as well as being high enough to fund infrastructure projects at a reasonable rate.

 CIL will be charged on a per m2 basis on developments as set out in the Charging Schedule.
-The money collected through CIL will then help to fund infrastructure identified in the "Regulation 123" list (this will accompany the Draft Charging Schedule).
+The money collected through CIL will then help to fund infrastructure identified in the "Regulation 123" list.